Frequently Asked Questions

 I had my GRE/GMAT/TOEFL score sent to the Tepper School; why isn't it shown as "received" on my online application?

 In general, these test scores are the last part of the application package that is marked as "received."
 This is due to the fact that we receive many test scores for people who then decide not to complete their application.
-The GRE scores are sent directly to the Doctoral Programs office by ETS.
-GMAT and TOEFL scores, on the other hand, are handled by the Tepper School's Masters Admissions office.
+The GRE (institution code 2074), GMAT, and TOEFL scores are sent directly to the Doctoral Programs office by ETS.
 At the height of the application season, we try to match up scores with applicants' files as soon as possible.
 Due to the volume of applications, this may only happen a few times per week.

 How will I be notified if I have been accepted into the doctoral program?